vanillaiice/vbinance/README.md

 import vanillaiice.vbinance
 ```

-Also, you can add in your v.mod file:
+Also, you can add the following in your v.mod file:

 ```
 dependencies: ['vanillaiice.vbinance']